Fife North East (Scottish Parliament constituency): Constituency boundaries and council area

 The seat is one of five representing Fife the Scottish Parliament with the other four being Cowdenbeath, Dunfermline, Kirkcaldy, and Mid Fife and Glenrothes.

-The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of a pre-existing UK House of Commons constituency.
-Since the 2005, however, UK and Scottish parliamentary constituencies have diverged, and there is no longer any link between the two sets of boundaries.

-The boundaries of the seat were reviewed ahead of the 2011 Scottish Parliament election as part of the first periodic review of Scottish Parliament boundaries.
-The following electoral wards of Fife Council were used to define the reshaped North East Fife constituency:
+The constituency was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election, using the name and boundaries of the pre-existing North East Fife constituency of the House of Commons constituency.
+Since the 2005 United Kingdom general election UK and Scottish parliamentary constituencies have diverged, and there is no longer any link between the two sets of boundaries, although they continued to share a name.
+The boundaries of the Scottish Parliament seat were themselves reviewed ahead of the 2011 Scottish Parliament election as part of the first periodic review of Scottish Parliament boundaries.
+The following electoral wards of Fife Council were used to define the North East Fife constituency at this review: